The cohomological Hall algebras of a preprojective algebra with symmetrizer: Shuffle presentation of a Yangian for symmetrizable Cartan matrix

-The proof is similar as that of \cite[Theorem~7.1]{YZ1}, taking into account the shuffle formulas in the present setting.
-Nevertheless, for the convenience of the readers, we include the proof here, which occupies the rest of this section.
+\begin{remark} The proof of Theorem \ref{thm:Yangian to sh} is similar as that of \cite[Theorem~7.1]{YZ1}, taking into account the shuffle formulas in the present setting.
+The main difference here, compared to the proof in \cite{YZ1} are the values of $n,d,a$ from Example \ref{ex:weightFunc}, the definitions of $S$ and $S'$.
+Note also that the Serre relation \eqref{calY2} is asymmetric with respect to $k$ and $l$.
+See Remark~\ref{rmk:Serre} for a detailed discussion.
+We only include the reduction of the Serre relation to a form to which \cite[Corollary~A2]{YZ1} can be directly applied.